vifm/vifm/data/plugins/packer/README.md

  - check presence of the applications
  - displaying progress would be nice
  - a way to specify default path for unpacking
- - make unpacking asynchronous by way of callbacks
  - test using non-GNU awk
  - replace listing of archive's content with always extracting into subdirectory and moving files afterward